vdrvt/redemptions/README.md

    - Click "Reset MID" button on checkout page
    - Refresh page
    - Cookie should be empty (for GTM later, the Bondai tag would be gated out)
-   - Triggering checkout again sends a new `POST` directly to the BONDAI API hub
+   - Triggering checkout again sends a new request through the Netlify function proxy

 ## File Structure